She2024/MERN-Wizards-T3A2-A/README.md

 - **JIRA API Link to the Cards**: Integrate with JIRA via its API, allowing users to link discussion threads directly to JIRA cards.
 This facilitates a seamless transition between planning and execution phases by maintaining direct access to task details and status updates within the JIRA platform.

 ### Target Audience
-The platform targets companies or groups that need to collaborate on workflow planning and establish open discussion channels.
+This build is specifically designed for our client, Life Stats, to address their unique communication and workflow challenges.
+However, the platform is also a versatile tool that can greatly benefit any company or group looking to improve collaboration, streamline workflow planning, and establish open channels for discussion.

+#### Key Stakeholders
 - **Project Managers**: To oversee and prioritise project discussions and workflows.
 - **Team Leads**: To engage their teams in collaborative discussions and contribute to setting priorities.
 - **Staff Members**: To participate in discussions, offer insights, and help in decision-making processes related to workflow priorities.